 1. Coffee Maker Cleaning Solution

-Mineral buildup in your coffee machine can impact how well it brews, not to mention how good your coffee tastes.
+Mineral buildup from hard water in your coffee machine can impact how well it brews, not to mention how good your coffee tastes.
 There are cleaning solutions on the market that will help you keep your device in tip-top shape.
 The two main ones we recommend are Urnex Cleancraf and Dezcal.

 First, we have Urnex Cleancaf.
 Urnex produces espresso and coffee equipment cleaners.
-The reason is that Cleancaf is not a descaler, just a coffee machine cleaner.
-Cleancaf is supposed to prevent scale accumulation if you use it often enough.
-Still, it might not be the most effective at treating the mineral buildups that are gunking up your coffeemaker.
+Cleancaf is not a descaler, just a coffee machine cleaner.
+It will prevent scale accumulation if you use it often enough.
+Still, it might not be the most effective at treating the mineral buildups that are gunking up the inside of your coffeemaker.

 According to the manufacturer, Cleancaf has no smell and is also non-toxic.
 You should get at least three packets measuring 1/3 ounce each in a box.
 The packets are intended for one-time use.
 You’re supposed to use Cleancaf every month, so you get a three-month supply in one box.

 Next, we have Dezcal, which is made by Urnex as well.
-Unlike Cleancaf, a coffeemaker cleaner, Dezcal is a descaler, which means it will actively remove scale from your coffee maker.
+Unlike Cleancaf, a coffeemaker cleaner, Dezcal is a descaler, which means it will actively remove scale and calcium deposits from your coffee maker.
 Like Cleancaf, Dezcal is nontoxic, but even better, it’s biodegradable.

-You can use Dezcal on coffee machines and specialty machines such as traditional espresso makers, super automatics machines, drip coffeemakers, and single-serve coffee machines.
+You can use Dezcal on coffee machines and specialty machines such as traditional espresso makers, super automatics machines, drip coffeemakers, and single-serve machines, like Keurig coffee makers.